 Staring into Gabrielle's eyes, Toby could see the spark of life.
 All those regrets gone, just like that.
 With time travel he could say “I love you” for the first time, he could kiss her for the first time, explore each other bodies, run away and love together.
 Everything he had ever dreamt off.
 If only time travel was real, if only time travel is real...

 Toby could hear Robert frantically flick through his notebook – before finding the page he had been looking for.

 “Ah.
 Oh.
 I seem to have made a teeny bit of a gargantuan error.
 You need to understand that this is my first unsupervised assignment – but I seem to have forgotten Rule 3, Paragraph 1, Bullet Point 4 – the dead can not be brought back to life using time travel.
 Sorry about that, but Gabrielle Hunter is dead.
 Righty-ho, I hope you understand...”

 Robert could not finish his sentence because once again, Toby launched himself at him, pushing him against the pillar.

 “How dare you!
 She deserves to live, she deserves to –“Toby screamed, pulling back his fist to punch.

 His fist refused to move and Robert wriggled frantically as he found his watch, and pushed down on it's face for five seconds and disappeared.

 Toby was left sobbing, clinging onto thin air.

 He had yet to notice the strange bl0nde-haired woman standing ten metres away.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, timoliver35Write a Review